Best-selling Southern author Anne Rivers Siddons dies at 83

 CHARLESTON, S.C.
 (AP) — Anne Rivers Siddons, a best-selling Southern author known for novels “Heartbreak Hotel” and “Peachtree Road,” has died.
 She was 83.

-News outlets report Siddons died Wednesday morning at her home in Charleston, South Carolina.
-Her stepson David Siddons says her cause of death was lung cancer.
+Siddons died Wednesday morning at her home in Charleston, South Carolina, news outlets reported.
+Her cause of death was lung cancer, her stepson David Siddons told The Post and Courier.

 Siddons was born Sybil Anne Rivers on Jan.
 9, 1936 in Fairburn, Georgia.
 She attended Auburn University in 1954 and wrote for the student newspaper, The Auburn Plainsman.
 Siddons wrote columns in the paper in favor of integration which gave her national attention and got her fired from the paper.
 Her 1976 novel “Heartbreak Hotel” is loosely based on the experience.